Radla/voltcraft-sem-3600bt/README.md

         Mac:              20:CD:39:1F:EC:DE
         Initialized:      no
         Connected:        no
-        Alias:            Lampe
+        Alias:            Lamp
 ```

-In this example there are just the basics since we haven't really requested anything.
+In this example there are just basic information available since we haven't really requested anything.

 ### See power state of the socket

-If you want to see if the socket is turned on and what the power consumption is, you must ask for a measurement and print it afterwards:
+If you want to see if the socket is turned on and what the current power consumption is, you must ask for a measurement first and print it afterwards:

 ```
 $ ./vc-sem.exp Lam -measure -print